AjayVasan/Honeypot/README.md

 # Honeypot
-This project is helps deploying honeypots (traps) for attackers in a local netwok using python.
+This project helps deploying honeypots (traps) for attackers in a local netwok using python.